lgauthie/mar-fmnet/README.md

         time = time + synth.tstep
 ```

-The first thing we do is update the frequencies of the oscillators, based on
+The first thing we do is update the frequencies of the oscillators based on our
-our list.
-Note that the second oscillator is six times higher than the first.
+list of notes.
+Note that the second oscillator is six times higher than the
-This is done to have better control of the tone in the upper registers of the
-trumpet sound.
-If we were to simply use one oscillator with a higher modulation
-index to get more harmonics, it would become hard to predict and control this
-area of the sound.
+first.

 ```python
 synth.update_oscs(pitch, pitch * 6)
 ```